Daniel Maderner

 Daniel Maderner (born 12 October 1995) is an Austrian professional footballer who plays for Grazer AK as a forward.

 Career

 He made his Bundesliga debut at 10 August 2013 against SV Ried.
 He came in the field for Thomas Pichlmann in the extra-time.

 On 22 July 2020 he signed with SC Rheindorf Altach.

 On 23 June 2021, he joined Waasland-Beveren in Belgium.
+In his first season, he finished as the top scorer in the Challenger Pro League.

 On 23 June 2023, Maderner returned to Austria and joined Grazer AK.